A general overview of our COVID policies and mitigation strategies

 Staff are required to be fully vaccinated for COVID 19 and show proof of vaccinations, with limited exemptions allowed.
 At this time children over 5 are not required to be vaccinated as a condition for attending school.

-Confirmed COVID positive student
+Confirmed COVID positive or staff student

 Symptoms of Illness